Ensemble Parameter Estimation for the Lumped Parameter Linear Superposition (LPLSP) Framework: A Rapid Approach to Reduced-Order Modeling for Transient Thermal Systems: Abstract

 \section{Abstract}

-This work introduces an ensemble parameter estimation framework that enables the Lumped Parameter Linear Superposition (LPLSP) method to generate reduced order thermal models from a single transient dataset.
-Unlike earlier implementations that relied on multiple parametric simulations to excite each heat source independently, the proposed approach simultaneously identifies all model coefficients using fully transient excitations.
+Efficient thermal modeling is essential for the design and reliability of power electronics systems, particularly under fast transient operating conditions.
+Building upon our previous Lumped Parameter Linear Superposition (LPLSP) approach, this work introduces an ensemble parameter estimation framework that enables reduced order thermal model generation from a single transient dataset.
+Unlike the earlier implementation that relied on multiple parametric simulations to excite each heat source independently, the proposed approach simultaneously identifies all model coefficients using fully transient excitations.
 Two estimation strategies namely rank-reduction and two-stage decomposition are developed to further reduce computational cost and improve scalability for larger systems.
 The proposed strategies yield ROMs with mean temperature-prediction errors within $5\%$ of CFD simulations while reducing model-development times to $O(10^0 s)$--$O(10^1 s)$.
 Once constructed, the ROM evaluates new transient operating conditions in $O(10^0 s)$, enabling rapid thermal analysis and enabling automated generation of digital twins for both simulated and physical systems.
+These advancements significantly accelerate early-stage design iterations and mission-profile evaluations for thermal management of electronic systems.